Safet Zhulali: Political career

 During his tenure, Zhulali institutionalized Albania's relations with Euro-Atlantic structures and filed the country's application for NATO membership.

 He was present for the signing of a military agreement between Albania and the United States on October 21, 1993, the first agreement of its kind between the US and a country of the former Eastern Bloc.

-He passed away on April 13, 2002, leaving behind his wife and three daughters.
+He died on April 13, 2002, leaving behind his wife and three daughters.